Senator Makes Amtrak Hire Ticket Agents Because 30 Percent of His State Lacks Internet - Slashdot

 You mean along the right-of-way and accesses already used by electricity and telephone landlines?
 This is already a solved problem.
 Like everywhere else, you lay fiber along the same routes.

-Make up your mind (Score:4, Interesting)
+Make up your mind (Score:5, Insightful)

 If Amtrak is expected to make a profit, or at least survive on its own, then it must have the ability to allocate resources as needed, including not devoting resources to markets that aren't profitable.